-The cost analysis results in the following key results.
-RO1 describes a ban on placing on the market of PFAS-containing foams with an estimated cost of €5.9 billion (ranging between €3 and €16 billion) (NPV over 30 years).
-RO2 additionally bans the use of foams already placed on the market but not yet used.
-In comparison to RO1, the additional cost to cover this use is estimated to be €0.9 billion (ranging between €0.4 and €1.7 billion) (NPV over 30 years).
-RO3 further bans the export of PFAS-containing foams after a transition period of 10 years.

-The additional cost to cover exports as compared to RO2 is estimated to be \in 8 million (ranging between \in 4 and to \in 24 million) (NPV over 30 years).
-As expected, the total costs for RO4 are lower than for RO3 because some industry sectors (Seveso establishments and defence) would benefit from a permit system and could continue using PFAS-containing foams for a longer time.
-The significantly higher estimated costs for RO5 reflect the technical challenges necessary to achieve full containment.
+- RO1 describes a ban on placing on the market of PFAS-containing foams with an estimated cost of €5.9 billion (ranging between €3 and €16 billion) (NPV over 30 years). - RO2 additionally bans the use of foams already placed on the market but not yet used.
+In comparison to RO1, the additional cost to cover this use is estimated to be €0.9 billion (ranging between €0.4 and €1.7 billion) (NPV over 30 years). - RO3 further bans the formulation of PFAS-containing foams (including for export) after a transitional period of 10 years.
+The additional cost to cover exports as compared to RO2 is estimated to be €9 million (ranging between €5 and to €27 million) (NPV over 30 years). - As expected, the total costs for RO4 are somewhat lower than for RO3 because some industry sectors (Seveso establishments and defence) would benefit from a permit system and could continue using PFAS-containing foams for a longer time. - The significantly higher estimated costs for RO5 reflect the technical challenges necessary to achieve full containment.

-2.5.
+2.6.
 Human health and environmental impacts

-All PFASs are very persistent in the environment.
+All PFASs within the scope of the restriction proposal are very persistent in the environment.
 Many PFASs are likely to persist in the environment longer than any other man-made organic substance.
 As a consequence, if releases are not minimised, humans and other organisms will be exposed to progressively increasing amounts of PFASs until such levels are reached where effects are likely.
 In such an event the exposures are practically irreversible.
 Even if further releases of PFASs were immediately prevented, existing environmental stocks would continue to be a source of exposure for generations.
 There are several additional concerns arising from the use of PFASs, e.g., that a ubiquitous contamination of drinking water resources is unavoidable unless releases are minimised.
 Human exposures occur efficiently via all environmental exposure routes and cannot be avoided or mitigated.
 Some PFASs can accumulate in plants, others have bioaccumulation potential in biota and humans.
 Exposures are also transmitted effectively to unborn and breastfeeding children.
 Humans and biota are exposed to a complex mixture of PFASs and combined effects are likely.
 For further details, see section 1.1.4 and section 1.1.6.
+In addition, firefighters can be significantly exposed to PFASs from firefighting foams during their work (see B.9.3.5. for more detail).